intelligent-control-lab/Literature/README.md

   notes={Also presented at ICML Workshop on Formal Verification of Machine Learning 2022 under the title "Characterizing Neural Network Verification for Systems with NN4SYSBENCH".
 Link: https://naizhengtan.github.io/doc/papers/characterizing22haoyu.pdf}
 }
 ```
 10. `teaser`: an image or gif to highlight the work.
 This will be displayed in a drop down window on the ICL publication page.
-Only supports local files for now.

 Additionally, we use the following conventions: